 This document helps users develop a WASH in schools advocacy effort, including strategies and messages for advocating to governments and other stakeholders.

 WASH for Schoolchildren in Emergencies: A Guidebook for Teachers

 UNICEF created this guidebook for teachers in emergency situations.
-The guidebook and accompanying regional flashcards (Africa and Latin America) provide teachers with the tools they need to teach children about water, sanitation, and hygiene.
+The guidebook and accompanying regional flashcards (Africa and Latin America) provide teachers with the tools they need to teach children about WASH.
 Although it was created for emergency situations, many of the activities and the flash cards could be used in non-emergency situations.

 The SuperAmma campaign is the culmination of years of behavioral science research to inculcate the habit of handwashing with soap.
 This communication campaign is based on the Evo-Eco theory of behavior change.
-The website linked to here includes the approach and the materials that worked successfully in Southern India.
+The website includes the approach and the materials that worked successfully in Southern India.